 The first thing I did after graduating high school was attain a Visa and skip the country to live in China, teaching English.
 I traveled all over Asia while working on college credits.
 I would earn enough money for a bit and then travel somewhere else exotic.
 When I returned home, I attended U.V.U.
 I then moved to Montana and lived near a horse ranch where I moved horses through Yellowstone and Wyoming.
 My journals were my constant companions and I’ve referred to them many times in my writing now.
 Something about my free state of mind back then bled onto the page.

-It wasn’t until about six years ago, while I was living in Arizona, that my writing developed from rambles and poetry into characters and novels.
+It wasn’t until about seven years ago, while I was living in Arizona, that my writing developed from rambles and poetry into characters and novels.
 As a mother of three young kids, it was (and still is) an escape.
 I could close my eyes and fulfill my wanderlust by going anywhere, or being anyone, by writing down stories.

 Currently I teach guitar, paint, and work at a garden center (I love plants).
 I collect globes and maps.
 I have over one hundred globes.
 That is my way of traveling without going anywhere (for now).
 I love geography and experiencing new cultures.
 I keep myself very busy and my favorite thing to do is write.
 I love living in Utah again and get excited whenever it snows because I love to ski and snowshoe.

-I have two published books that released in 2014.
+I have three published books.
+Two released in 2014.
 Broken Smiles (contemporary romance) and Eight Birds for Christmas (novella).
-I also have another book, The Christmas Bike, scheduled for release October 2016.
+I also have another book, The Christmas Bike, that released October 2016.
 I am currently working on six projects and they all have a bit of a fantasy element to them.
 It resonates back to my childhood, although I haven’t yet written about Unicorns.

 To contact Tara go to her Contact page.